kosukesaigusa/flutter_ninjas_2024/slide/slide.md

 its Dockerfile is almost the same as HTTP function.

-Only the difference is is `signature-type` option, you need to specify `cloudevent` there in this time.
+Only the difference is `signature-type` option, you need to specify `cloudevent` there at this time.

 -->